hoyyul/gRedis/README.md

 ## Benchmark
 You can find details about the benchmark tool in [redis-benchmark](https://redis.io/docs/management/optimization/benchmarks/).
 The testing is conducted on MacBook Pro 2019 with 2.6 GHz 6-Core Intel Core i7 processor, 32.0 GB RAM, and macOS Ventura.

-On average, we can say gRedis reach **85-90%** of the orginal C redis performance.
+On average, we can say gRedis can reach **85-90%** of the orginal C redis performance.

 `redis-benchmark -c 50 -n 200000 -t [get|set|...] -q -p 6379`